sunshinehhy/FontPage-Maker/README.md

-# FontPage-Maker
+# Page Maker
-Front Page Maker
+Create and edit JSON data that are need for FTChinese pages such as home page, channel pages and special reports.